YuDongPan/PaperOnlineSystem/README.md

 # Introduction
-It is a web project finished by YuDongPan and qianfanguojin,which provides basic file functions like upload, download and preview.
+It is a web project finished by YuDongPan and qianfanguojin,which provides basic functions like file uploading, downloading and previewing.

 # Login Page